Current, Completed, & Future Projects

 140 Oley Street

-Habitat for Humanity of Berks County celebrated the accomplishments of its partner family — Roberto De La Paz, Tania Rosero and their three daughters Raquel, Carmen and Genesis— at a dedication of their new home, located at 140 Oley Street, on Saturday August 5, 2017.
+Habitat for Humanity of Berks County celebrated the accomplishments of its partner family — Roberto De La Paz, Tania Rosero and their three daughters Raquel, Carmen and Genesis— at a dedication of their new home, located on Oley Street, on Saturday August 5, 2017.

 This stunning Victorian style home was completed in collaboration with the Reading Housing authority which provided up-front construction costs for the project.